mikebharris/COBOL-Mandelbrot-Set-generator/README.md

 And then visit http://localhost:8080 in your browser.

-The output is very reminiscent of the original images Mandelbrot might have seen on his IBM printer back in the 1970s.
+The output is very reminiscent of the original images Benoît Mandelbrot might have seen on his IBM printer back in the 1970s.